lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 ### Running the Full Empirical Analysis (Tables 6-11)

-The entire empirical analysis is a two-step process that must be executed from the project's root directory.
+The entire empirical analysis is a multi-step process that must be executed from the project's root directory.

 * **Step 1: Set Working Directory.** Before you begin, set your MATLAB **Current Folder** to the project's root directory (e.g., `.../Macroeconomic-Forecasting-with-FMMDE-main`).
+This is a critical step.

 * **Step 2: Generate Forecast Results**.
 From the root directory, run the master script:
     * **Master Script**: `sMasterEmpiricalApplication.m`
     * **Description**: This script manages the full analysis workflow.
+It runs a sequence of out-of-sample forecasting scripts for each methodology (e.g., `USA_Rolling_Rev1_MDTest.m`).
+Each of these scripts produces its own `.mat` output file, which is saved in the `OutputForecast` folder.
-It runs a sequence of scripts to perform the out-of-sample forecasting for all methodologies.
-After all individual forecasts are generated, it runs `USA_Rolling_Rev1_CVAllModels_v2.m` to apply the rolling time series cross-validation procedure.
-This final script saves all the cross-validated results into a single output file: `OutputForecast/USA_Rolling_Rev1_CVAllModels_v2.mat`.
+    * After the individual forecasts are generated, the master script runs `USA_Rolling_Rev1_CVAllModels_v2.m`.
+This final script loads all the previously generated `.mat` files, applies the rolling time series cross-validation, and saves the final, consolidated results into a single file: `OutputForecast/USA_Rolling_Rev1_CVAllModels_v2.mat`.
     * **Command**:
         ```matlab
         run sMasterEmpiricalApplication.m
         ```

 * **Step 3: Generate Final Tables**.
-After completing Step 2, run the scripts in the `ReplicationTables` folder to produce the final LaTeX tables for the paper.
-These scripts load the `.mat` file generated in the previous step.
+After completing Step 2, run the scripts in the `code/empiricalAnalysis/ReplicationTables/` folder (e.g., `sExportTable6.m`).
+These scripts load the crucial `USA_Rolling_Rev1_CVAllModels_v2.mat` file to produce the final LaTeX tables for the paper (Tables 6-11).

 ### Running Individual Simulations (Tables 1-5)